terraform-ibm-modules/terraform-ibm-toolkit-vsi-proxy/README.md

 When deployed in a VPC with multiple subnets/zones, this module will create a VM with a squid proxy for each zone and then configure a VPC Load Balancer to front-end the proxy instances.
 When the LB is created, instead of a single IP address of the proxy, the hostname for the LB will be provided in the module output.

-**Note:** This module follows the Terraform conventions regarding how provider configuration is defined within the Terraform template and passed into the module - <https://www.terraform.io/docs/language/modules/develop/providers.html>.
-The default provider configuration flows through to the module.
-If different configuration is required for a module, it can be explicitly passed in the `providers` block of the module - <https://www.terraform.io/docs/language/modules/develop/providers.html#passing-providers-explicitly>.

 ### Software dependencies

 The module depends on the following software components: